-You can use customer experience mapping to see how well your automation (and website in general) is working for your users.
-Implementing customer satisfaction surveys at different stages can also prove useful.
+You can use customer experience mapping to see how well your automation (and website) is working for your users.
+Implementing customer satisfaction surveys at different stages can also prove helpful.

-One common issue is that marketing professionals believe something is working, or they really like something.
+One common issue is that marketing professionals believe something is working or like something.
 Everyone has had a brainchild they’re especially fond of in one form or another.

 But if that idea doesn’t turn out so great with customers, you have to make the smart move and switch things up.
 That doesn’t necessarily mean the idea was a bad one.
-It only means it wasn’t a good one for your company’s target audience.
+It only means it wasn’t suitable for your company’s target audience.

 Continue Creating High-Quality Content

-It’s possible to automate many of your interactions with customers, and this includes content posting.
-Using automation to post your content to your website, blog, or social accounts doesn’t help if the content itself is sub-par.
+It’s possible to automate many of your interactions with customers, including content posting.
+However, using automation to post your content to your website, blog, or social accounts doesn’t help if the content itself is sub-par.

 A common issue many companies face when transferring to automation is that their content quality suffers.
 Why?
 Complacency.

 Now isn’t the time to become complacent with your content marketing.
-Now your content should exceed expectations because your team has more time to focus on it.
-You may even find you’re able to ramp up production without sacrificing quality.
+On the contrary, now your content should exceed expectations because your team has more time to focus on it.
+You may even find you can ramp up production without sacrificing quality.

 Implement Cross-Platform Automation Strategies

 Using cross-platform marketing techniques is an easy way to get more “bang for your buck,” so to speak.
-By re-posting content or tweaking it to fit other platforms, you can increase results with minimal effort.
+You can increase results with minimal effort by re-posting content or tweaking it to fit other platforms.

 Automation can be a massive help for this, too.
 For example, you can:

-- Schedule your blog posts in advance, so they’re set to air on a specific date.
+- Schedule your blog posts in advance, so the posts are set to air on a specific date.

-- Have those blog posts automatically shared to your social media platforms.
+- Have those blog posts automatically shared on your social media platforms.

 - Slightly modify content to use in your email newsletter, which can be set to distribute to your subscriber’s list automatically.